-Anderson Valley Senior Citizen Center Inc.
+Anderson Valley Senior Center

 Transportation is provided by the senior center on Tuesdays and Thursdays for rides to and from the center's nutrition program lunches.
 Rides are available by reservation only and must be made no later than 11:00 am on the day of the lunch.
-The senior bus is also provided on Tuesdays, Thursdays and Fridays for errands around Anderson Valley.
+The senior bus is also provided on Tuesdays, Thursdays, and Fridays for errands around Anderson Valley.
 Rides are available for Ukiah appointments on Fridays upon request.
 Services are available to all senior citizens and low-income residents.

 Through an endowment fund, the program also pays for monthly trips into Ukiah for entertainment purposes.
 Volunteer drivers are provided by the endowment fund when the bus is not in service.
-The program is provided through a contract with MTA.
+The program is provided through a contract with MTA which is funded by MCOG allocations of LTF as part of MTA's annual claim for funding.